 What to Know

 COST: Admission is required to enter Grandfather Mountain.
-Admission rates: $20 for adults, $18 for seniors (60+), $9 for children and no charge for children under age four.
+Current rates are: $24 for adults, $22 for seniors (60+), $10 for children and no charge for children under age four.

 Grandfather Mountain's backcountry trails (which link to the Park's Mile High Swinging Bridge) may be accessed for free from outside of the Park attraction.
 However, these trails are long and strenuous hikes that typically require most of the day to complete.
 There is no shuttle available.
 Should you choose to have someone pick you up in the Park, admission applies.

 WEATHER: Given Grandfather Mountain’s high elevation, weather can often be quite different from lower lying areas.
 Dress in layers and be prepared for shifting weather conditions.
 The park is open in the winter, weather permitting.
 Be sure to call ahead to check the opening status during the colder months.

 HIKING: Access to the State Park trails from the Swinging Bridge area is included in admission.
 You may access some backcountry trails for free from off-mountain trail heads on NC Highway 105 or the Blue Ridge Parkway.

 ACCESSIBILITY: Much of Grandfather Mountain is accessible to those with limited mobility.
 For example, the "Top Shop" at the summit provides elevator access to the Mile High Swinging Bridge.
 It is a few hundred yards from the building to the bridge, and one bench is located near the bridge.

 CHILDREN: Grandfather Mountain park is a family-friendly attraction, including for toddlers.
 Parents are encouraged to supervise children at all times and exercise caution, especially on the Mile High Swinging Bridge.